SudoSharma/bimpm_implementation/README.md

             How often to write to tensorboard (default is 500). word_dim : int, optional
             Size of word embeddings (default is 300).
-        shutdown: bool, optional
-            Whether or not to shutodown system after training (default is False).

         Raises
         ------